 La Salle Prep, which won its second consecutive state title and third in five seasons, dominated play throughout, owning a 20-7 edge in shots

-“I thought we were going to get one,” said Nichols, who notched his 14th goal of the season.
+“I thought we were going to get one,” said Nichols, who notched his 14th goal of the season and third game-winner of the playoffs.
 “After that many shots, one was bound to go in.
 It finally did, and it was like, 'All right, we've got to lock down from here.'”

 It was the fourth one-goal victory of the postseason for La Salle Prep (15-1-3), all of them featuring game-winners in the last 10 minutes.
 The Falcons came back from a 3-1 deficit to defeat Springfield 5-4 in the first round and rallied from one goal down with 12 minutes left to knock out Centennial 3-2 in the semifinals.